USE POINT-OF-USE FILTERS FOR

 • protect users if the risk is judged to be significant (concentration of Legionella pneumophilia greater than 1000 CFU/L).

 Installing anti-Legionella showerhead and tap filters is an effective and immediate response, among other corrective measures that are equally essential (see below).
 This ensures that the sanitary quality of water for users conforms to regulatory requirements.
-Protection using terminal filters is not intended for constant use but must be maintained as long as Legionella contamination remains above acceptable levels.
+Protection using terminal filters is recommended as an immediate solution for an outbreak and for long term clinical areas housing immune compromised patients.

-aqua-tools H&S sterilizing-grade filters have a fixed porosity of 0.1 µm, which guarantees complete elimination of all cellular micro-organisms (bacteria, yeast, molds, algae, etc.), including Legionella pneumophilia.
-The filters have been shown to be effective for up to 31 & 62 days and 3 & 4 months.
+aqua-tools Infection Control Solutions sterilizing-grade filters have a fixed porosity of 0.1 µm, which guarantees complete elimination of all cellular micro-organisms (bacteria, yeast, molds, algae, etc.), including Legionella pneumophilia and other waterborne pathogens.
+The filters have been shown to be effective for up to 31 & 62 days and 3 months.

-➟ Learn more about our anti-Legionella and anti-germ FILT'RAY 2G filters for public buildings
+➟ Learn more about our anti-Legionella and other waterborne pathogens FILT'RAY 2G filters for public buildings

 The principal preventative measures implemented in public buildings most often include: